-• Waiver capacity is allocated to local/regional non-state entities.
-Specify: (a) the entities to waiver capacity is allocated; (b) the methodology that is used to allocate capacity and how the methodology is required entities for the reallocation of unused entities. the methodology is reevaluated; and, (c) policies for the reallocation of unused capacity a local/regional non-state entities: often f.
+× Waiver capacity is allocated/managed on a statewide basis.
+0 Waiver capacity is allocated to local/regional non-state entities.
+Specify: (a) the entities to which waiver capacity is allocated; (b) the methodology that is used to allocate capacity and how often the methodology is reevaluated; and, (c) policies for the reallocation of unused capacity among local/regional non-state entities:

+f.
 Selection of Entrants to the Waiver.
 Specify the policies that apply to the selection of individuals for entrance to the waiver: